jessepav/libgdx-wiki-old/Starter-classes-and-configuration.md

 }
 ```

 On Mac OS X the LWJGL 3 backend is only working when the JVM is run with the "-XstartOnFirstThread" argument.
+This can typically be done in the Launch/Run Configurations.

-To do that, add this line to `run` task of desktop gradle file (works with gradle 5.4.1):
+If you're starting your project via gradle, add this line to `run` task of the desktop gradle file (works with gradle 5.4.1):
 ```
     jvmArgs = ['-XstartOnFirstThread']
 ```